 Our paints can be used on fiberglass wallpaper.
-When calculating the amount of paint, it is worth noting that the wallpaper surface may absorb more paint than the smooth surface, so we recommend using less paint towards the top edge.
+When calculating the amount of paint, it is worth noting that the wallpaper surface may absorb more paint than the smooth surface, so we recommend adding a little extra to the required amount of paint.

 Like regular interior wall paints, Cover Story paints have a heat resistance of about 80 degrees celsius.
 If the heat in the fireplace rises no higher than this, our paint is fine for this purpose.

 Cover Story paints are fully matt interior wall and ceiling paints that leave an even matt surface.
-Matte is more susceptible to changes than glossy paints if the surface takes hard wear.
+Matt finish is more susceptible to changes than glossy paints if the surface takes hard wear.
 That is why we recommend you use a different product for heavy-duty furniture.
-However, surfaces like shelving may be ok to paint with our paints - keep in mind that wear affects the durability of the paint surface.

 Cover Story paints work on paintable surfaces in the same way as ordinary acrylate paints, which means that you can also paint Cover Story paints over rough decorative surfaces like a plastered wall.
 Please note that the new coat of paint will not even out the decorative coating.
 However, the new paint will adheres and spread well, so you don’t need a coat of primer under the paint.

 A rough surface may absorb more paint than a smooth wall surface, so we recommend applying a little more paint.
 Also, you should choose a roller with lengthier pile.

 Can I paint on top of chalk paint with Cover Story paints?

 If the chalk-painted surface has a layer of wax over it, the new paint will not stick and the wax should be removed before painting.
 If there is no wax on the paint, you can paint directly on top of the chalk paint.